Pantera93/dcs-warzones/README.md

 * 1 CAP Group with 2 units will patrol the area and engage every (visible) BLUE air unit inside the zone.
 Their skill will be randomly picked for each unit from "Rookie" or "Good".
 The group will be of Mig-19s, Mig-21s, Mirage F-1s, Mig-23s or Mig-29s in a descending probability from first to last.
 They will be armed for A-A combat according to their arsenal.
 * 2 Ground groups with 4 units each will start to move inside the zone in a patrolling fashion.
 Units will be a mix of light, medium and heavy armored targets, with the probability of having AAA units for self-defense.
 "Weaker" and "less capable" (trucks) units have higher probability of spawning.
 * 2 SAM Nests will be placed in the zone.
 There's a remote probability to have a SA2 sam site active, or to have a RED ground EWR Radar that will guide red CAP to intercept you.
 Otherwise, you will face SA8 or SA9 or similar threats.
 * 1 BLUE CAP Group on strike frequency 257.000 MHz with 2 units will be patrolling the zone.
 It will be a group of F4s or F14s.
-This group will be INVISIBLE and on WEAPONS HOLD until a unit is killed in the zone, or you issue them with the radio command to engage (See [HOW TO PLAY](#how-should-i-play-warzones) section).
+This group will be INVISIBLE and on WEAPONS HOLD until a unit is killed in the zone, or you issue them with the radio command to engage (See "HOW TO PLAY" section).
 * 1 INVISIBLE BLUE MQ-9 reaper drone will automatically lase a ground target on laser frequency 1578.
 * Some random black smoke effects will be placed in the area

 The red resource count is of 6 cap units and 12 ground units.
 As you destroy units, these numbers are updated accordingly.
 When an entire group is destroyed and if red resources are still available, a new one will be automatically spawned each minute.
 SAM groups will not respawn.

 Along with units, you will now have access to a "WARZONES" section in the "F10 Other" radio commands.
-Inside you will find commands to select the zone of interest, check the economic status of the mission (See [HOW TO PLAY](#how-should-i-play-warzones) and [HOW TO CONFIGURE](#how-to-configure-warzones)) and call functional supports on the zone selected.
+Inside you will find commands to select the zone of interest, check the economic status of the mission (See "HOW TO PLAY" and "HOW TO CONFIGURE") and call functional supports on the zone selected.

 ![](Images/radio1.jpg)![](Images/radio2.jpg)